Fluxx/exam/README.rst

 ``exam.decorators.fixture``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``@fixture`` decorator turns a method into a property (similar to the ``@property`` decorator, but also memoizes the return value.
+The ``@fixture`` decorator turns a method into a property (similar to the ``@property`` decorator, but also memoizes the return value).
 This lets you reference the property in your tests, i.e. ``self.grounds``, and it will always reference the exact same instance every time.

 .. code:: python